 File with the contract records any calculations made to determine extra work at agreed price.
 These calculations are subject to audit and must be in such a form that they clearly substantiate and justify the amount paid for extra work.
-Instead of showing all the calculations necessary to substantiate extra work at agreed price in the change order memorandum, you may file calculations in the project records and note the location on the memorandum.
+Instead of showing all the calculations necessary to substantiate extra work at agreed price in the change order memorandum, you may include a statement that such calculations are on file in the project records.